The Top 3 Mistakes When Using Air-Dry Clay

 When it comes to air-dry clay, the most vulnerable areas to cracking or breaking are the joints of the same.
 This is why most potters consider single-piece structures as the strongest.
 However, most creations made of clay require the use of multiple pieces bonded together.

-In order to ensure that your craft stays strong, you need to understand the right way to keep the connections together for a long time.
-In order to keep the joints in check, make sure you use a wet and glue-like substance known as ‘slip.’
+To ensure that your craft stays strong, you need to understand the right way to keep the connections together for a long time.
+To keep the joints in check, make sure you use a wet and glue-like substance known as ‘slip.’
 If you happen to do this, make sure you don’t add a lot of moisture to the original piece.

 The slip consists of watered-down clay, which serves as a bonding agent between two seams and ensures a strong connection between the two.
-In order to achieve perfection with the slip, you need to ensure that the two seams you plan to join are reasonably dry.
-You can also use a toothpick in order to create a crosshatch-like pattern within these connecting surfaces.
+To achieve perfection with the slip, you need to ensure that the two seams you plan to join are reasonably dry.
+You can also use a toothpick to create a crosshatch-like pattern within these connecting surfaces.

 3. Failing to Store Air-Dry Clay Properly: